 Prerequisite and Limitations: Introduction to Dual Credit College Algebra and Selection criteria, page 8.
 Students who passed the entrance exam and qualified for dual credit will be taking this class (MATH 1314) online from Lone Star College.
 These students will be placed in a classroom on our campus with an instructor who will act as a facilitator.
-In-depth study and applications of polynomial, rational, radical, absolutevalue, piecewise defined, exponential and logarithmic functions, equations, inequalities, graphing skills and systems of equations using matrices.
-Additional topics such as sequences, series, probability, conics and
+In-depth study and applications of polynomial, rational, radical, absolute-value, piecewise defined, exponential and logarithmic functions, equations, inequalities, graphing skills and systems of equations using matrices.
+Additional topics such as sequences, series, probability, conics and inverses may be included.
+Dual Credit courses require an additional fee which is determined by Lone Star College.

-AP® Statistics 12th Grade 1 Credit
+AP[®] Statistics 12th Grade 1 Credit